mostlyserious/riak-js/index.md

       }
     } ]

+##### Siblings

+    riak-js fetches all siblings by default.
+Should the meta object have a status of 300, the data object will be an array of all siblings.

 #### Head

 Head will only get the `meta` object back &mdash; no data.
 (It uses the HTTP HEAD verb under the hood.)